noobeio/noobe.github.io/_posts/2019-10-29-xss-to-account-takeover.md

 #### Conclusion

-- When finding a Stored XSS but cannot get a cookie, don’t report it immediately because it is likely that the severity will decrease.
+- When finding a Stored XSS but cannot get a cookie, don't report it immediately because it is likely that the severity will decrease.
 - Try to do chaining with other bugs, CSRF for example to perform sensitive actions
 - When finding CSRF Protection, try to delete it or change its value to null, sometimes something magical can work.
 - Look for other endpoints that can be used to obtain a valid CSRF Token.